-But rising educational achievement does not mean that income or the distribution of the returns to human capital is becoming less skewed.50 Goldin and Katz (2009) identify the simultaneous rise in both educational achievement and the skill premium in the US in recent decades, while Castelló-Climent and Doménech (2014) demonstrate similar patterns for a broad set of 146 countries since 1950.
+Empirically, by virtually any measure there has been a near-universal increase in educational achievement in developed and developing countries over the past half-century (e.g., Barro and Lee, 2013).
+But rising educational achievement does not mean that income or the distribution of the returns to human capital is becoming less skewed.57 Goldin and Katz (2009) identify the simultaneous rise in both educational achievement and the skill premium in the US in recent decades, while Castelló-Climent and Doménech (2014) demonstrate similar patterns across 146 countries since 1950.
 Despite a secular increase in education, these studies demonstrate that the skill premium has continued to rise, particularly for the very top ("superstar") income earners.
-Indeed, Haskel, Lawrence, and Slaughter (2012) find that US workers with the median level of education (which falls in the category of "Some College") experienced both the lowest real income growth from 1991 to 2012, and the steepest decline since 2000.
-We replicate their figure with permission in Figure 12.
+Haskel et al. (2012) find that US workers with the median level of education (which falls in the category of "Some College") experienced both the lowest real income growth from 1991 to 2012, and the steepest decline since 2000.
+We replicate their figure with permission in Fig. 10.

 Taken together, these data suggest that income inequality may continue to grow despite rising levels of educational attainment.
-The implication in the context of our model is sobering: if indeed $\frac{d\Delta^m}{dp} < 0$ as these data seem to suggest, protectionism may continue to escalate.
+The implication in the context of our model is sobering: if indeed $\frac{d\Delta^m}{dp} < 0$ as these data seem to suggest, protectionism may continue to escalate in the years ahead.